Universal Health Services

 Universal Health Services, Inc. (UHS) is one of the country’s largest hospital management companies, with more than 350 acute care hospitals, behavioral health facilities, and ambulatory centers across the U.S. The company approached Hero Digital wanting to streamline the patient journey across all 30 acute care hospital websites to better address patient needs.

 Guessing at those needs wasn’t good enough.
 We wanted to hear from patients themselves to help us create a truly patient-first experience.
 So we worked directly with patients to interpret their needs, design consistently branded components, and continually modify the experience based on their feedback.
+Our site design earned an Award of Distinction from the 2018 eHealthcare Leadership Awards.

 After launch, the Hero Digital team closely monitored the performance data of the new components across the UHS network of sites and saw that they exceeded goals.
 We used this insight to redesign the homepages based entirely around the idea of primary and secondary patient actions.
 We then associated value with these actions, which both created a basis for comparison between hospitals and helped guide the strategy for patient-action funnels.